Present tense verbs in English can have three forms:

 · When Bob says “So do I,” it’s a short form that means “I hope so too.’

-· See The Verb ‘to be’ page if you have questions about how to form contractions: he’s, isn’t, aren’t, etc. (or for its present tense forms.)
+· See The Verb ‘to be’ page if you have questions about how to form contractions.
+(Examples: he’s, isn’t, aren’t, etc.) That page also gives the present tense forms of 'to be.'

 · If you have questions about could, can, might, or similar helping verbs, see Modal Verbs.